Teleportation-Based Continuous Variable Quantum Cryptography: The protocol

-Alice and Bob repeat steps (1) to (7) until they have enough data to check for an eavesdropper and still get a secure key long enough for their purposes.
+Alice and Bob repeat the previous steps until they have enough data to check for an eavesdropper and still get a secure key long enough for their purposes.
 After Alice finishing all teleportations and after Bob making all measurements, they use an authenticated classical channel to disclose the following information.
 Alice reveals to Bob the basis used at each run of the protocol but not the state.
 Bob reveals to Alice the instances where he used the optimal values of $g_u$ and $g_v$ matching the basis chosen by Alice.
-They discard the data where no matches occurred and use a sample of the remaining data to determine the parameters of the quantum channel (loss and noise) and to check for security.
-Then they error correct the non disclosed data (reconciliation stage) and generate a secret key via privacy amplification techniques.
+They discard the data where no matches occurred and use a sample of the remaining data to check for the parameters of the quantum channel (loss and noise) they previously determined or assumed and to check for security.
+Then they implement error correction techniques on the non disclosed data (reconciliation stage) in order to agree on the random sequence of zeros and ones and, subsequently, generate the final secret key via standard privacy amplification techniques (classical algorithms devised to enhance the privacy of a shared random sequence of data).

+As mentioned above, a key feature of the present protocol is the fact that the optimal $(g_u,g_v)$ can be chosen such that they do not depend on the sign of the teleported coherent state, depending only on the state being real or imaginary.
+We can see that this can be done by looking at the functional form of $F$ after a single run of the protocol.
+Assuming, for definiteness, we are dealing with real coherent states we have

+where the functions $h_1$ and $f_j, j=1,2,3$, are given in Appendix \ref{C}, along with all the mathematical details needed to understand the present protocol.
+Looking at ($\ref{extra1}$) we see that $F$ depends on $\alpha$ only linearly and quadratically.
+This means that we can cancel the dependence of $F$ on the sign of $\alpha$ by eliminating the linear dependence on it.
+This is achieved by demanding that